-ACID MANIA - a Coucou College lesson in how to find your way through these unpronounceable beauty wonders called exfoliating acids.
+ACID MANIA - how to find your way through unpronounceable exfoliating acids.

 Now we’ve received some questions about when to use our Jade and Rose Quartz Roller in your beauty routine.
 To be honest you can roll whenever and wherever you like, but remember ALWAYS on clean skin!
 Our best advice: Use them after your (exfoliating) acid or serum, because you’ll literally roll the ingredients into your skin.